MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

 Because a hash map is a much more complex data structure than a stack, GCC struggles to optimize it perfectly, even with macros.

-Clang manages to completely optimize a macro-based hash map away.
+Clang on the other hand manages to completely optimize the below macro-based hash map away, which isn't surprising, given that Clang generally produces more optimized Assembly than GCC.

 GCC doesn't on the other hand, even when passed these extra flags:
 - `-finline-limit=999999`